How Panther’s Paw Publications is publishing its Dalit books during, and against, the pandemic

 Until March 22, 2020, I was reluctant to shift back to my hometown, Nagpur.
 Home to me was my hostel room (D-305) in Tata Institute of Social Sciences’s campus in Mumbai.
 A notice had just been circulated to vacate the hostel in the campus for a week, and many students had already left for their homes across India, their belongings stashed into backpacks.
 The reason was Covid-19.

 I did not want to think about the gravity of the situation and was reluctant to go back home.
-If all I had were a few clothes and books, I would have left, and travel would have not been the problem.
+If all I had were a few clothes and books, I would have left, and travel would have not been a problem.
 But I was not alone: I had a personal collection of 600 books.
 They were stashed into an almirah; my clothes always remained on a chair or hanging on the wall.

 This room, to be precise, a corner of that room (since the room was shared by two other students) was the place from which I had been running Panther’s Paw Publication for the last three years.
 With the pandemic, I found my carefully organised work process from conceiving-to-publishing-to-distributing books disrupted overnight.
 I was not prepared for this.
 As the notice was being circulated, pushing us to leave the hostel, I realised that I too would have to leave my room.